stahta01/xroar/doc/building-for-windows.md

  * g++-mingw-w64
  * gcc-mingw-w64
  * mingw-w64-tools
- * autogen (required to build libsndfile, not related to autogen.sh)

 AFAICT that's it - the rest should come as dependencies.
 You might also want to install wine to try out the end result.